Sanawar21/craftlore-blockchain/README.md

 - **Reject a sub assignment**
   Means that the artisan declines to fulfill the task assigned in the sub assignment.

+- **Complete a sub assignment**
+  Means that the artisan has fulfilled the task assigned in the sub assignment.
+  No work order or batch can be marked as complete until all sub assignments are marked as complete.

+- **Mark a sub assignment as paid**
+  Indicates that the payment for the sub assignment has been made.

 - **Add raw material to a batch**
   Artisans can add raw materials they own to a product batch to keep track of the materials used in the production process.